 Asil Moussa is a writer, actor, and filmmaker.
-Asil graduated with a Bachelors in English Literature, Creative Writing, and Digital Journalism from the University of Windsor, and received a Certificate of Film Studies from Ryerson University.
+Asil graduated with a Bachelors in English Literature, Creative Writing, and Digital Journalism from the University of Windsor, and received a Certificate of Film Studies from Toronto Metropolitan University.
 Asil’s published multiple pieces and worked on numerous films, including The Tiger Hunter, which is now on Netflix, and The Quick and Dirty, which is on Amazon Prime.
-She’s also acted on the TV show, Mangoes: A Slice of Life.
+She’s also acted on the TV show, Mangoes: A Slice of Life, and most recently, the feature film Hysteria.
 The Riveter Magazine called Asil “the hijab-wearing actress you should know”.

 Asil co-wrote the feature film script, Lost in the Pines, which was selected for MPAC’s screenwriting workshop with Wayfarer Entertainment, as well as the Muslim List on The Black List.
 Asil also wrote multiple episodes on the animated series, Time Hoppers, slated for a 2023 release.